TBD54566975/did-dht/spec/spec.md

 #### Vector 2

-A DID Document with two keys ([[ref:Identity Key]] and a secp256k1 key), a service endpoint, and two types to index.
+A DID Document with two keys ([[ref:Identity Key]] and an uncompressed secp256k1 key), a service endpoint, and two types to index.

 **Identity Public Key JWK:**